CoreyGinnivan/whocanuse/README.md

 2.  **Install everything.**

-    Navigate to wherever you saved the whocanuse directory and install all the things.
+    Navigate to wherever you cloned the whocanuse repo to and install all the things:

     ```sh
     npm install